DryBonesComeAlive/JavaScript-Coding/README.md

 # JavaScript Coding

-A collection of JavaScript solutions to Coding.JS (from CodingBat) problems!
+## A collection of JavaScript solutions to Coding.JS (from CodingBat) problems!

+I hope you enjoy the solutions to the problems!